Barbara Bouchey Makes Her Final Statement to Raniere – and She Is in His Face

 Could it be because you know that you cannot claim those things about me?
 Or given that I’m not one of the eighty ex-members suing you.
 And with your decade-long attempt to wrongfully accuse me failed, that mentioning me would only further point to your obsessive lunacy.

-It is you who has the bad intent who desperately lied about me, concealing that you are a wolf, a predator, and cleverly used good-intentioned people, like me, as your sheep’s clothing.
+It is you who has the bad intent, who desperately lied about me, concealing that you are a wolf, a predator – and who cleverly used good-intentioned people, like me, as your sheep’s clothing.

 Don’t you think it’s time to tell the truth, Keith?
 It was you who asked me to invest $25,000.
 And you who asked me to lend you $25,000 to test your mathematical formula on commodities.
 And you assured me I would not lose more than that.